rackerlabs/technical-blog/content/blog/2020/2020-11-11-on-the-first-day-of-christmas-objectrocket-gave-to-me-gcp-for-my-dbaas/index.md

 ---
 layout: post
-title: "On the first day"
+title: "On the first day of Christmas ObjectRocket gave to me GCP for my DBAAS "
 date: 2020-11-11
 comments: true
 author: Steve Croce